Qiaojilim/sql_projects/README.md

-# Sakila DVD Rental Database Using SQL and Python Project
+# Sakila DVD Rental Database using SQL, Python with Data Visualization
 ## Description
 The DVD rental database represents the business processes of a DVD rental store.
 The DVD rental database has many objects, including: 15 tables, 1 trigger, 7 views, 8 functions, 1 domain, 13 sequences.